horshack-dpreview/Photoshop-Timeline-Layer-Resizer/readme.md

 ## Installation

-Instructions:
+ Download the script by right-clicking [here](https://raw.githubusercontent.com/horshack-dpreview/Photoshop-Timeline-Layer-Resizer/master/Photoshop%20Timeline%20Layer%20Resizer.jsx) and choosing "Save Link As..."

-1. Download the script by right-clicking [here](https://raw.githubusercontent.com/horshack-dpreview/Photoshop-Timeline-Layer-Resizer/master/Photoshop%20Timeline%20Layer%20Resizer.jsx) and clicking "Save Link As..."
+## Using the Script
-2. Select the layer(s) in your timeline you want to change the duration of.
+1. Select the layer(s) in your timeline you want to change the duration of.
-3. If you also want to reposition+stagger the resized layers, move the playhead to where you want the first layer to begin.
+2. If you also want to reposition+stagger the resized layers, move the playhead to where you want the first layer to begin.
-4. Run this script in Photoshop via File -> Scripts -> Browse...
+3. Run this script in Photoshop via File -> Scripts -> Browse...
-5. This script will prompt you to enter the new duration in seconds and frames for the selected layers and also ask if you'd like to reposition+stagger the layers.
+4. This script will prompt you to enter the new duration in seconds and frames for the selected layers and also ask if you'd like to reposition+stagger the layers.